uiowaSEP2025/sep2025-project-team_005/README.md

 # Savvy Note

-Savvy Note is a professional networking platform for musicians, similar to LinkedIn, where artists can post upcoming gigs, browse gig inquiries, collaborate in real time via live streaming, and securely manage payments through an escrow system.
+Savvy Note is a professional networking platform for musicians where artists can post upcoming gigs, browse gig inquiries, collaborate in real time via live streaming, and securely manage payments through an escrow system.

 ## 🚀 Features